naveed-siddiqi/lumos-dao/README.md

-Here’s the updated README file with the link to the latest code added:
+Here's the updated README file with the whitepaper link added:

 ---